-C. Visibility VDT Precomputation and Run-Time Lookup
+5.3 Visibility VDT Precomputation and Runtime Lookup

 Similar to the BRDF integral, the SAT technique is directly applicable to the fast approximation of the visibility integrals.
-However, noticing that visibility data are binary, we propose a more efficient method to approximate the visibility integrals, called visibility distance table (VDT).
-In this subsection, we first present the idea of approximating the integral of a general visibility function over a square in the parameter domain using VDT, and then explain how to use the VDT technique to approximate the self-visibility and occluder-visibility coefficients efficiently.
+However, noticing that visibility data are binary, we propose a more efficient method to approximate the visibility integrals, called VDT.
+In this section, we first present the idea of approximating the integral of a general visibility function over a square in the parameter domain using VDT and then explain how to use the VDT technique to approximate the self-visibility and occluder-visibility coefficients efficiently.